Celebrating Indigenous Peoples’ history and stories

 Supporting Indigenous communities through education

-In June 2022, Indigenous Financial Services and the Indigenous Network Employee Resource Group hosted over 1,000 elementary and middle school students from the Greater Toronto Area to learn about the lasting impacts of residential schools, Indigenous perseverance, and pride in Indigenous cultures.
+In June 2023, for the second year, Indigenous Financial Services and the Indigenous Network Employee Resource Group, in partnership with MLSE and the Gord Downie & Chanie Wenjack Fund hosted 1,500 elementary and middle school students from the Greater Toronto Area at Scotiabank Arena to hear from Indigenous Elders, performers and artists, who shared their work and knowledge.
+Students had the honour of learning about the lasting impacts of residential schools, Indigenous perseverance, and pride in Indigenous cultures.

 Spaces to learn about the impacts of the residential school system

-In partnership with the Gord Downie & Chanie Wenjack Fund (DWF), Scotiabank has dedicated Legacy Spaces in three branches to bring attention to Chanie Wenjack’s story, a 12-year-old Indigenous boy who died while fleeing a residential school.
+In partnership with the Gord Downie & Chanie Wenjack Fund (DWF), Scotiabank has four dedicated Legacy Spaces to bring attention to Chanie Wenjack’s story, a 12-year-old Indigenous boy who died while fleeing a residential school.
 The Legacy Spaces provide an opportunity for Indigenous and non-Indigenous Canadians to engage and learn about the history and legacy of residential schools.

-Scotiabank supports Teach For Canada–Gakinaamaage (formerly Teach For Canada) to help improve the educational outcomes for over 6,000 Indigenous students in remote First Nations communities.
+Scotiabank supports Gakino’amaage: Teach For Canada (formerly Teach For Canada) to help improve the educational outcomes for over 6,000 Indigenous students in remote First Nations communities.

 Indspire